About

 About me

-I was born to one set of parents and adopted by another set.
-I grew up always knowing that I was adopted, yet I knew very little about my roots.
-Consequently I lived in the fantasies that only children can invent––as an adoptee from a closed adoption, those fantasies were always a plausible reality.
+I was born to one set of parents and adopted by another.
+I grew up always knowing I was adopted, yet I knew very little about my roots.
+I lived in the fantasies only children can invent — and through a closed adoption, those fantasies were always a plausible reality.